juminsuh/imbalanced-classification-task/README.md

 ## **✅ How to construct a dataset for the model?**

 Our team ultimately utilized the stepwise method; however, I also personally evaluated the performance when using standardization and PCA.
+(The reported performance of all datasets are evaluted with assign weights.)

 ### **1️⃣ Standardization**